ryanwatkins/panorama/README.md

 - if there are only two panels, they do not slide correctly
 - the title does not 'snap around' when you wrap around in the carousel, it just slides back into place
-- if there are only three panels, the peeling panel sometimes 'appears', rather than slides into place
+- if there are only three panels, the peeking panel sometimes 'appears', rather than slides into place

 website sample : http://www.ryanwatkins.net/software/panorama